-• Do not use military references, to include rank, grade, or hospital references

-• Organizations such as ACEP have common agendas and goals based on the current political actions up for discussion or vote.
+- Do not use military references, to include rank, grade, or hospital references - Organizations such as ACEP have common agendas and goals based on the current political actions up for discussion or vote.
 It is very useful to be in contact and sign up and receive the newsletters containing this information.
-It may sway your local representatives to know how their constituents will vote on certain bills major topic in today's legislative push, especially considering the new (2010) health care bill.
+It may sway your local representatives to know how their constituents will vote on certain bills - GSACEP may not contribute to political campaigns as this may be interpreted as military endorsement.
+Individuals however, may participate in NEMPAC, through contributions or time.

+It is easy to get started on advocacy.
+Healthcare reform is a major topic in today's legislative push, especially considering the new (2010) health care bill.
 There is a myriad of information that is on the internet which can help us to understand the issues.
 Also, there are many resources which we found extremely helpful.